jasonmccreary/blog-posts/2013-04-28-common-debugging-php-mysql.md

 ---
 layout: post
 title: "Common debugging for PHP and MySQL"
+heading: "Common debugging for PHP and MySQL"
 date: 2013-04-28 22:28
 comments: true
 categories:
 - Main Thread
-excerpt: This post provides a basic checklist for common database debugging when developing with examples in PHP and MySQL.
+excerpt: "This post provides a basic checklist for common database debugging when developing with examples in PHP and MySQL."
+subheading: "This post provides a basic checklist for common database debugging when developing with examples in PHP and MySQL."
-description: This post provides a basic checklist for common database debugging when developing with examples in PHP and MySQL.
+description: "This post provides a basic checklist for common database debugging when developing with examples in PHP and MySQL."
+subheading: "This post provides a basic checklist for common database debugging when developing with examples in PHP and MySQL."
 ---
 I see [many questions](http://stackoverflow.com/search?q=%5Bphp%5D+%5Bmysql%5D+%22database+error%22) on StackOverflow about database issues.
 This post aims to provide a checklist to help diagnose common issues.
 While this post contains PHP and MySQL code samples, this debugging checklist applies to other database platforms.